-BASIC SAFETY INFORMATION
+BASIC SAFETY INFORMATION IMPORTANT!

 - Dangers, Warnings, and Cautions alert you to important operating instructions or to potentially hazardous situations.
+Pay special attention to these items.

-Pay special - This Smoke/CO Alarm is approved for use in single-family residences.
-It is NOT designed for marine or RV use.
+This Smoke/CO Alarm is approved for use in single-family residences.
+It is NOT designed for - marine or RV use. - A CAUTION! - This combination Smoke/Carbon Monoxide Alarm has two separate Alarms.

-▲ CAUTION!

-This combination Smoke/Carbon Monoxide Alarm has two separate Alarms.
 The CO Alarm is not designed to detect fire or any other gas.
 It will only indicate the presence of carbon monoxide gas at the sensor.
 Carbon monoxide gas may be present in other areas.
 The Smoke Alarm will only indicate the presence of smoke that reaches the sensor.
-The Smoke Alarm is not designed to sense gas, heat or flames.
+The Smoke Alarm is not designed to sense gas, heat or flames